Ayms/node-Tor/README.md

 			* after receiving the first chunk, A will request other pieces 'abcd' N Wx_size

+			* the injector uses a sliding window of size 4x the window size.

-			* the indexes of the sliding window are rotated and reused (here when the user reaches N+window size the next chunk requested will be 1)
+			* the indexes of the sliding window are rotated and reused (here when the user reaches the sliding window size the next chunk requested will be 1) - TODO explain this

 			* timestamp in message signature is used to make sure the requested chunk corresponds to the timing of its sliding window